Riftr/intelpy/README.md

 it will attempt to configure are your Eve log directory, the alarm sound file to use and where to store the configuration.
 IntelPy comes with a number of extra alarm sounds or you can use your own.

 On Windows systems, the configuration file will be found under %appdata%, under `Local\IntelPy\settings.json`.
-There is an optional dark mode interface you can turn on via this file if you wish by changing `"windows_dark_theme"` to `1`.

 On Linux etc systems, the configuration file will be found under `~/.config/IntelPy/settings.json`.